Manage Report Visibility & Opt Into the Network

 Can I create a new report specifically for public sharing?

 At this time, only reports requested by a True Impact-subscribing donor can be made public in the True Impact platform.
-Alternatively, if you have a Charity Navigator account, you can create a brand new report for rating by logging into your Charity Navigator Nonprofit Portal and visiting the Impact and Measurement Beacon.

 Why might we choose not to share a report publicly?